 - In the class-sharing / author’s chair session, children will share their developing pieces and discuss with their peers the writing goals they have achieved that day.

 Reviewing your practice: questions to consider

-- Do you set manageable time allocations for different parts of the lesson to ensure children undertake the act of writing for a sustained period every single day?
+- How do you set manageable time allocations for different parts of the lesson to ensure children undertake the act of writing for a sustained period every single day?

-- How do you ensure routines, access to resources and behavioural expectations are clear?
+- How do you ensure routines, access to resources, and behavioural expectations are clear?

 Examples from the classroom

 - Our writing development scales and assessment toolkit [LINK]

 - Our BIG BOOK of writing mini-lessons: Lessons that teach powerful craft knowledge for 3-11 year olds [LINK]